MatthewXY01/MatthewXY01.github.io/source/_posts/MAML.md

 ## MAML
 ---
-**Outline:** propose an algorithm for meta-learning that is model-agnostic
+**Outline:** propose an algorithm for meta-learning that is model-agnostic.
-**Core idea:** train the model’s **initial parameters** such that the model has maximal performance on a new task after the parameters have been updated through **one or more gradient steps** computed with a small amount of data from that new task
+**Core idea:** train the model’s **initial parameters** such that the model has maximal performance on a new task after the parameters have been updated through **one or more gradient steps** computed with a small amount of data from that new task.
 **Strength:** model-agnostic
-- compatible with any model trained with gradient descent
+- compatible with any model trained with gradient descent.
-- applicable to a variety of different learning problems, including classification, regression, and reinforcement learning
+- applicable to a variety of different learning problems, including classification, regression, and reinforcement learning.
-- does not expand the number of learned parameters nor place constraints on the model architecture
+- does not expand the number of learned parameters nor place constraints on the model architecture.

 ### Problem set-up and training protocol
 Use $f$ to denote a model that maps observation $x$ to $a$.
 Formally, each task $\mathcal{T}$ consists of a loss function $\mathcal{L}$, a distribution over initial observations $q\left(\mathbf{x}\_{1}\right)$, a transition distribution $q\left(\mathbf{x}\_{t+1} | \mathbf{x}\_{t}, \mathbf{a}_{t}\right)$ , and an episode length $H$.